kjetilv/taninim-comp/README.md

 # [taninim](https://github.com/kjetilv/taninim)

-A simple, S3-based streaming service running on Lambda with Facebook for authentication
+A simple, S3-based streaming service running on Lambda with Facebook for authentication.